-Also there are a series crosses carved by mediaeval travellers setting out on pilgrimages or journeys with a promise of donations to the Church upon their safe return.
+Also there are a series crosses carved by medieval travellers setting out on pilgrimages or journeys with a promise of donations to the Church upon their safe return.

 As mentioned, the present brick tower replaced a round flint edifice towards the end of the 18th Century.
 The interior within the brickwork is of flint rubble, presumably from the demolished fabric.
 There are three stages marked on the exterior by string courses and an embattled parapet.
-A gargoyle hand on the West side may be original and mediaeval – it is intended to project rainwater away from the foundations.
+A gargoyle head on the West side may be original and medieval- it is intended to project rainwater away from the foundations.

 Inside the Tower are our three bells

 The Visitation inventory of 1368 records only handbells, but that of 1552 indicates that three bells had been hung for ringing.
 They would have included the present Tenor bell.

 In 1975 the ringing wheels and clappers of all three bells were removed, and Ellacombe strikers fitted.
 These operate from a clavier board.

 Two of the bells predate the present tower and would seem to have survived the collapse of its predecessor.
 The inscriptions on these are said to be unique: